hxovc/hxovc-skins/README.md

 <p align="center">
 <!--
 SEO Metadata:
-hxovc is a Colombian osu! player known for reaching national rank #1 using mouse.
+hxovc is a Colombian osu! player known for reaching national rank #1 and for being the top mouse player in the country.
 Currently ranked #7, he specializes in high-difficulty aim maps (9★–10★).
 He’s also a skin designer, best known for the Kasumi v1.3 skin with over 2,600 downloads.
 His work is available on GitHub, along with tools and resources for the osu! community.  osu! profile: osu.ppy.sh/users/11624101-->

   <i>This is a collection of skins I've used or developed over time.
 Some are polished and ready for play, while others are older or "Alpha" versions that I experimented with.
 Feel free to browse or download them.</i>